stormpath/stormpath-flask/docs/index.rst

 If the user logs in successfully, they'll be redirected to either the page they were trying to get to, or the dashboard page (default).

+By assigning our login view to `stormpath_manager.login_view`, we're telling Flask-Stormpath to use this view we just created to log users into their accounts.

 Table of Contents